HerXayah/league-launcher-theme/README.md

 ## How to install?

 -  Download https://github.com/nomi-san/league-loader/
--  Put InjectCute.js into Plugins Folder
+-  Put InjectCute.js and Reload.js into Plugins Folder
 -  Profit

+P.S Rito.

+If you want this removed, dont ban me instantly. just message me.

 ## Images